wojons/pyForp/README.md

 The orginal PHP project can be found here https://github.com/aterrien/forp The output of this one should match the orginal project, I wrote it in a few hours and have not had enough time to test it the UI yet

+Why
+===

+You must be woundering why someone would spend there time writing this when they could use the built-in python profiler and traces.
+The simple answer is they did not meet my needs.
+I really wanted to see each functions time seperate from the other other times it was called.
+Wanted to see what was getting passed into the function, wanted a trace that allowed me to see things like nesting.
+Lastly also wanted some clue on the memory usage, even though its not perfect its better than nothing.

 How-To
 ======
 Python :